FreeCAD/homebrew-freecad/README.md

 #### Install flags

-`--with-no-macos-app` brew will install freecad as binary to be launched from a CLI
+By default, freecad is installed as a binary to be launched from a CLI.
+To also create a .app bundle use `--with-macos-app`.

 ## Building The Current Release Version of FreeCAD